coq/platform/doc/README~8.12.md

       (<a href='https://github.com/coq-community/aac-tactics/issues'>bug reports</a>)
       (<a href='https://coq.inria.fr/opam/released/packages/coq-aac-tactics/coq-aac-tactics.8.12.0/opam'>opam package</a>)
     </dd>
-    <dt><b>description</b></dt><dd>This Coq plugin provides tactics for rewriting universally quantifiednequations, modulo associativity and commutativity of some operator.nThe tactics can be applied for custom operators by registering thenoperators and their properties as type class instances.
-Many commonnoperator instances, such as for Z binary arithmetic and booleans, arenprovided with the plugin.</dd>
+    <dt><b>description</b></dt><dd>This Coq plugin provides tactics for rewriting universally quantified<br>equations, modulo associativity and commutativity of some operator.<br>The tactics can be applied for custom operators by registering the<br>operators and their properties as type class instances.
+Many common<br>operator instances, such as for Z binary arithmetic and booleans, are<br>provided with the plugin.</dd>
   </dl>
 </details>